General Periodical Cicada Information

 Periodical cicada emergence hole.

 Periodical cicada nymphs live underground for 13 or 17 years, keeping track of seasonal cycles (Karban et al. 2000) through some as-yet unknown mechanism.
+Available evidence suggests that in the Fall before the nymphs emerge, their eyes become red.
 In the spring of their 13th or 17th year, a few weeks before emerging, the nymphs construct exit tunnels to the surface, with exit holes roughly 1/2 inch in diameter.
-Sometimes cicadas miscount and emerge unexpectedly early or late.
+Sometimes cicadas miscount and emerge unexpectedly early or late and they are called “stragglers”.

 Turret over hole